 Tooth crowns differ by what material they are made of.
 At the DENTAL STUDIO SF, all-porcelain crowns are the preferred choice.
 These ceramic crowns offer outstanding aesthetics as well as durability.
 They contain no metal, which is particularly beneficial for people with a metal allergy.
 They are also mercury-free, which allows our patients to avoid the potential toxic presence of mercury.
 They can be used on the back and front teeth.

 The process for getting a crown usually includes the following:

-- A consultation with the dentist to establish your oral health condition and to ensure a tooth crown is the right option.
+- A consultation with our dentist in San Francisco to establish your oral health condition and to ensure a tooth crown is the right option for you.

 - An appointment to have the permanent crown placed.